mdvorak340/ellipsi/README.md

-# Shorthand
+# Ellipsi

-`Shorthand` is a simple JavaScript library used to create HTML tags programmatically.
+`Ellipsi` is a simple JavaScript library used to create HTML tags programmatically.

 ```js